 Mentioning accomplishments is the next essential thing in the resume format.
 You can write about certificates, licenses or other awards, which you have achieved over the years.
 This even includes mentioning about the driver’s license.

-It is because in few cities, like Tokyo, there are numerous individuals who do not drive.
+It is because in a few cities, like Tokyo, numerous individuals do not drive.
 However, they pass the driving test to mention that as an impressive fact in their resume.

 6. Reasons for applying to the Job:

 It is the trickiest and most arguable section in the entire resume format.